sparrowappsco/bitbuddy/README.md

    You can toggle between appearance modes in Bit Buddy.
 This is done by clicking '**Bit Buddy**' atop the Dashboard, clicking into the Appearance option, and selecting the color scheme.
 By default, Bit Buddy inherits the system setting (if your phone is in Dark Mode, Bit Buddy will be in Dark Mode).

-   Bit Buddy features several alternate icons that **all** users can choose from.
+   Bit Buddy features several alternate icons that users can choose from.
 If you select an alternate icon and it doesn't update, please restart your device.
 This is believed to be a bug within the current verison of iOS.
 If restarting your device doesn't work, please use the "Report a Bug" button found in the Settings tab, or contact us directly at support@bitbuddyapp.co

    Navigating Bit Buddy is simple.
 In the Dashboard, there are three buttons along the top of the app.
 The graduation cap takes you to Tips, a list of curated guides to better manage your external devices.
 To the right is Sort, which allows you to personalize your list layout.
 The last button is 'Bit Buddy' at the top.
 Clicking this text will present users with Settings, and other useful features.
 To add a device, click the floating button along the bottom left of Bit Buddy's interface.
 If navigation does not work as expected, please quit the app (swipe up from multitasking), and reopen.
 If quitting Bit Buddy doesn't work, please use the "Report a Bug" button found in the Settings tab, or contact us directly at support@bitbuddyapp.co